 A DIN is required for all approved prescription and over-the-counter drugs in Canada; that is any product defined as a drug under the Food and Drugs Act.
 This includes medicinal herbs or herbs marketed with drug claims.
 The food and drug act defines a drug as including:

 “any substance or mixture of substances manufactured, sold or represented for use in (a) the diagnosis, treatment, mitigation or prevention of a disease, disorder or abnormal physical state, or its symptoms, in human beings or animals, (b) restoring, correcting or modifying organic functions in human beings or animals, or (c) disinfection in premises in which food is manufactured, prepared or kept”

-If your company’s product falls under these categories, they will require a Drug Identification Number submission (DIN submission).
+If your company’s product falls under this definition, it will require a Drug Identification Number (DIN) submission.